 The power of beauty … the fascination of the unknown … two commanding elements of attraction shared by lustrous gems and lovely women since time immemorial.
 This mutual and separate attraction has never been more evident than in the strange saga of the fabulous Orloff diamond and its most illustrious owner, Catherine the Great of Russia.

-The 199.6 carat diamond, resembling one-half a faceted egg, had been one of a pair which formed the eyes of Sri Ranga, a Hindu temple god.
+The 199.6-carat diamond, resembling one-half a faceted egg, had been one of a pair that formed the eyes of Sri Ranga, a Hindu temple god.
 A French soldier, stationed in India, had heard of the fabled stones and had become so overcome with the desire to possess them that he deserted and risked his life to brave the temple compound and gouge the prize from the well-guarded idol.
 Succeeding in his theft, he sold the diamond to a British sea captain who later disposed of it in London at a huge profit.
-Eventually it came into the hands of Khojeh, a Persian jeweler in Amsterdam, and a friend of Prince Gregory Orloff.
+Eventually, it came into the hands of Khojeh, a Persian jeweler in Amsterdam, and a friend of Prince Gregory Orloff.